hyperbloom/hyperbloom-node/protocol.md

 - `chain` - signature chain with the root verifiable by HyperCore Ledger's public key.
 See `Signature Chain` below

-Sent after `Open` and is used to verify trust relationship between peers.
+MUST be sent after `Open` and is used to verify trust relationship between peers.

 ## 1 Query